 My business has morphed over the years.
 Like most everyone, I began doing what I knew best – process and strategy work for brick and mortar small businesses, and larger organizations.
 Over time both my interests and my clients shifted.

 Now I work more often with individual entrepreneurs who want to raise their platform as an expert, share their genius with the world to serve in a new way, and create new revenue streams.
 Often my clients are coaches, speakers and authors.
-They’re also sometimes corporate executives or entrepreneurs of small businesses that want to step out as industry leaders separate from their companies.
+They’re also sometimes corporate executives or entrepreneurs of small businesses who want to step out as industry leaders separate from their companies.

 I love my work and clients.
 I get to constantly learn and create things that help tens of thousands, if not hundreds of thousands of people improve their lives and businesses.
 What could be better?